Old Smokey: New Jersey

 New Jersey's Old Smokey is on display at the New Jersey State Police Museum.
 The chair's most notorious target was Richard Hauptmann, the man behind the Lindbergh kidnapping.

 The chair at the New Jersey State Prison in Trenton was used in the electrocution of 159 men for capital punishment in New Jersey, starting with Saverio DiGiovanni on December 11, 1907, and ending with Ralph Hudson on January 22, 1963, which also was the final execution carried out in New Jersey.
 Hauptmann was executed on April 3, 1936.

 After the death penalty was abolished nationwide in 1972 following Furman v.
-Georgia, the chair was moved to storage and the chamber was converted to a visitor's center.
+Georgia, the chair was moved to storage and the chamber was converted to a visitor center.
 In the 1980s, the chair was put on exhibit at the now-defunct Capital Punishment Museum, housed in a building at the New Jersey State Corrections Academy; after its curator died in 1995, the chair was sent to the New Jersey State Museum and later was transferred to the New Jersey State Police Museum in Ewing Township, where it remains on display.
 New Jersey abandoned electrocution in favor of lethal injection in 1983, then abolished capital punishment altogether in 2007.

 Pennsylvania

-The Pennsylvania electric chair was used in the electrocution of 348 men and two women for capital punishment in Pennsylvania at what is now SCI Rockview, starting with the execution of John Talap on February 15, 1915, and ending with the execution of Elmo Smith on April 2, 1962.
+The Pennsylvania electric chair was used in the electrocution of 348 men and two women for capital punishment in Pennsylvania at what is now SCI Rockview, starting with the execution of John Talap on February 15, 1915, and ending with the execution of Elmo Lee Smith on April 2, 1962.

 The chair was placed into storage in 1971 and reassembled in 1985, but never was used again after Pennsylvania abolished electrocution in 1990 as an execution method, in favor of lethal injection.
 It is stored at the State Museum of Pennsylvania, and has never been displayed.